lgactna/thesis-compile/md/_FSIDI submission.md

 AKF contributes and leverages its own bindings for CASE.
 Its foundation is the Pydantic library for Python, which allows developers to easily define classes with typed attributes based on Python type hints [@colvinPydantic2024].
 This allows us to vastly simplify the declaration of individual CASE objects while providing runtime type validation and automatic casting.
 More importantly, this simplicity allows us to automatically generate our Python bindings directly from the Turtle definitions.
 This is particularly relevant when considering the active development of CASE version 2.0, which has significant differences from version 1.4.

 Various functions and classes throughout the AKF core libraries and agent API accept an optional CASE bundle when invoked or instantiated.
-As CASE-compatible functions are called, they can automatically add CASE objects corresponding to the artifacts generated through their execution, as depicted in **FIGURE HERE**.
+As CASE-compatible functions are called, they can automatically add CASE objects corresponding to the artifacts generated through their execution.
 For example, if the agent subservice API for automating Chromium browser actions is provided with a CASE bundle, navigating to a page using the API could automatically generate a CASE object describing the page visit and add it to the bundle.
 This process can occur entirely within the host, allowing CASE-related logic to remain out of the agent where needed.

 Other functions are wholly dedicated to the creation of CASE objects based on runtime analysis.
 For example, it is possible to create Windows prefetch objects during artifact generation.
 However, these objects are likely to become outdated if their corresponding applications are launched later in the scenario, thus changing the content of the prefetch files and making the existing CASE objects inaccurate.
 In turn, the `artifacts` subservice mentioned in **#3.2 - Agent-based generation** can collect Windows prefetch files immediately before a disk image is created, allowing it to construct CASE prefetch objects that reflect the disk image without requiring separate tooling.
 CASE-oriented functionality can also be implemented in existing subservices; for example, the `chromium` subservice can create CASE objects for Chrome and Edge browser history after all browser automation actions have been performed.